Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ## End Logs
 ```

 * Add another new block of ENV variables to your main .env file.
 Above the logging section and beneath all other defined services is fine.

+* Please note we recommned that ISLE endusers only make changes to the following:

+  * VARNISH_MALLOC=256m
+  * VARNISH_MAX_CONNECTIONS=300
+  * VARNISH_SECRET=isle_varnish_secret

 ```bash
 ## Varnish